Dev-hwang/flutter_foreground_task/README.md

 }
 ```

-5. When you have completed the required foreground task, call `FlutterForegroundTask.stop()`.
+5. If you no longer use the foreground service, call `FlutterForegroundTask.stopService()`.

 ```dart
 void _stopForegroundTask() {